Topics

 Our goal with these loss functions is to find how bad the prediction probability is for the target class given by target_class_id

-• Convert logits to probabilities with F.softmax(...)
+- Convert logits to probabilities with

-• This is equal to Cross entropy loss
+F.nll_loss(...)against thetarget_class_id - This is equal to Cross entropy loss

 ce_loss = F.cross_entropy(logits, target_class_id)